davidearl/jcomma/README.md

 (#huseapi)
 ### Via API

+Either:

-Do a multipart-encoded POST to /jcomma.php, providing the CSV file as 'csv' and the recipe as 'recipe', a JSON string encoding all the options, <a href='#hrecipe'>as shown below</a>, in a single POST parameter.
+* do a multipart-encoded POST to /jcomma.php, providing the CSV file as 'csv' and the recipe as 'recipe', a JSON string encoding all the options, [as shown below](#hrecipe), in a single POST parameter; or
+* do a POST (which doesn't have to be multipart-encoded) with 'recipe' as above and 'csvpaste' as the CSV data as a POST parameter (suitably encoded, of course).

 For example:

     curl -F "recipe=@recipe.json" -F "csv=@my.csv" "https://jcomma.savesnine.info/jcomma.php"